drduh/YubiKey-Guide/README.md

 Remove YubiKey and reboot.
 Log back into Windows, open a WSL console and enter `ssh-add -l` - no output should appear.

-Plug in YubiKey, enter the same command to display the ssh key.
+Plug in YubiKey, enter the same command to display the SSH key.

 Connect to the remote host and use `ssh-add -l` to confirm forwarding works.